Spec 008 — Testing¶

 app-dbvalue) is JVM-runnable viacompute-sub.

 In practice: every business-logic test runs on the JVM.
-View content tests (does the rendered hiccup contain the expected text? does the structure match the schema?) also run on the JVM via render-to-string.
+View content tests (does the rendered hiccup contain the expected text? does the structure match the schema?) also run on the JVM via render-to-string or hiccup-walk — render-to-string for HTML-markup assertions, hiccup-walk for structure / handler assertions.
 Only tests that exercise actual React mounting, click events firing through DOM listeners, or scroll-position-style interactive behaviour need a CLJS runtime.
 The split is clean and SSR-friendly.

 Test fixture lifecycle patterns¶